 A 90-minute paper consisting of 4 questions, each worth 20 marks.
 Sub-questions can include multiple choice, short answers, data response and open ended questions.

 Economists work in industry, commerce, banking and government.
 A knowledge of Economics is a sound combination with Mathematics and Geography.
+Economics shares some concepts with Business GCSE so study of both disciplines is not allowed at GCSE.

 French